TimGroeneboom/unitycloudbuildhockeyapp/readme.md

 # Unity Cloud Build To HockeyApp

-A NodeJS application to automate binary deployments from Unity Cloud Build to HockeyApp.
+A NodeJS application to automate binary deployments from Unity Cloud Build to HockeyApp together with a changelog of the latest commits to the repository

 ## App Flow

   1. Receive a webhook from Unity Cloud Build to notify a build is ready.
   2. Get the build details from the JSON payload within the webhook.
   3. Download the app binary from the Unity Cloud Build API.
-  4. Clone repository to get changelog
+  4. Clone the git repository to get changelog
-  5. Upload the app binary to HockeyApp.
+  5. Upload the app binary to HockeyApp together with the changelog

 ## Requirements